JustSift/ReSift/docs/introduction/quick-glance.md

 import React, { useEffect } from 'react';
 import { useDispatch, useStatus, isLoading, Guard } from 'resift';
 import SpinnerOverlay from './SpinnerOverlay';

-// import a pre-defined "fetch factory" import makeGetPerson from './makeGetPerson';
+import makeGetPerson from './makeGetPerson';

 function Person({ personId }) {
   const dispatch = useDispatch();

-  // make a "fetch instance" from a fetch factory const getPerson = makeGetPerson(personId);
+  const getPerson = makeGetPerson(personId);
-  // fetches 👆 are nouns
-  //                 this is a 👆 fetch factory

-  // use an effect to re-dispatch requests when the fetch changes useEffect(() => {
+  useEffect(() => {
-    // NOTE: this dispatching doesn't have to occur in this
-    // component. you can initiate the fetch from any component
-    // because ReSift's fetches are _global_.
     dispatch(getPerson());
   }, [dispatch, getPerson]);

-  // get the status associated with your fetch const status = useStatus(getPerson);
+  const status = useStatus(getPerson);

   return (
     <div>
-      {/* show a spinner overlay during the initial fetch or any re-fetches */}
       {isLoading(status) && <SpinnerOverlay />}

-      {/* the guard ensures that the data will be there */}
       <Guard fetch={getPerson}>{person => <div>Hello, {person.name}!</div>}</Guard>
     </div>
   );